JannisKohle/home-schooling/README.md

 - see/correct students' solutions

-- create new chat (there's automatically a chat for every student)
+- create new chat (automatically created chats: one for every student (to all the teachers), one for all the students and one for all the teachers)

+- create new exercise

+- create new date

+- create new survey

-- talk in every chat
+- talk in chats

 ### Things Students can do: